Michael Hughes, Australia

 "I feel honored to play a small part in World Childless Week.
 Childless women are everywhere…we’ve just been too afraid to raise our head, much less our voices.
 World Childless Week provides a medium for us to unite and bring about change… because We Are Worthy".

 Sandy spearheaded the first US city and state to recognize World Childless Week.
-She is proud to have her name associated with Louisiana Childless Week and Baton Rouge Childless Week which align to the World Childless Week movement.
+She is proud to have her name associated with Louisiana Childless Week and Baton Rouge Childless Week which aligns to the World Childless Week movement.